This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 - ✓ Sun Bum confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.

 - ✓ Sun Bum confirmed all their ingredient suppliers do not test on animals

 - ✓ Sun Bum confirmed they do not allow or sell their products under conditions where animal testing is required by law

 By meeting all of our Cruelty-Free Criteria, Sun Bum is a *cruelty-free brand by our standards.

 *Sun Bum is owned by SC Johnson, a corporation that is NOT cruelty-free because they allow some of their other brands to test on animals.

-It’s your choice whether you want to support or boycott cruelty-free brands owned by a parent company that is not cruelty-free.
+The decision is yours whether you want to support or boycott cruelty-free brands owned by a parent company that is not cruelty-free.
 There is no ‘right’ or ‘wrong’ answer to this.
-I encourage you to do what you’re comfortable with, but I think it’s important to disclose that SC Johnson owns Sun Bum.
+Do what you’re comfortable with.
+I just thought it was important to disclose that SC Johnson owns Sun Bum.

 Below is a screenshot of what’s currently stated on Sun Bum’s website about its animal testing policy:

 What About China’s Animal Testing Laws?

 Sun Bum has confirmed they only sell their products in Hong Kong and not in retail stores in mainland China; therefore, they are not required to test on animals.